 When most people think of adoption, they imagine adoptions of the past when closed adoption was the norm.
-Society’s views on adoption have evolved over the years, and now most private or independent adoptions are open adoptions.
+Society’s views on adoption have evolved over the years, and now most private or independent adoptions are often successful open adoption stories.
 In fact, only 5% of infant adoptions are closed, according to a 2012 survey of 100 private adoption agencies.

 What this means for you is that more than likely, you will have an open adoption with your child’s birth mother.